oliverhfwalter/jekyll-now/_posts/2017-06-28-Summer-lesson-4-.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
-    <td>Mainly by listening to alex tell me what the task was and how to make a code that could effectively convert to an accurate amount of decimal places. </td>
+    <td>Mainly by listening to alex tell me what the task was and how to make a code that could effectively convert to an accurate amount of decimal places.
+Going from imperial to metric </td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>